 Scarp Ridge Lodge is similar to a home, with an open floor plan, stocked kitchen and pantry, and welcoming decor.
 The property offers an intimate, nature-infused getaway for all ages, whether you’re headed there for a family vacation or a retreat with friends.
 The lodge holds up to 20 people and can be rented by room or bought out entirely for private vacays.
 Guests have access to an open kitchen and snacks on the property at any time, but expect freshly brewed coffee and a chef-prepared breakfast each morning to fuel you for a day of alpine activities.

-For an even more intimate getaway with less exposure to others, consider a private vacation rental.
+Looking for an even more intimate getaway?
+Consider a private vacation rental.
 These two properties from Airbnb are standouts when it comes to vacationing in Colorado.
 They both have unique character and charm, while offering completely different experiences.

-They’re also designated Superhosts—meaning they’re known for providing extraordinary experiences for their guests.
-(If these two are booked the week you want to travel, look for the Superhost designation and notes about cleaning procedures when you review other rentals.)
+These two rentals are owned by designated Superhosts—meaning they’re known for providing extraordinary experiences for their guests.
+(If these two are booked the week you want to travel, look for the Superhost designation when you review other rentals.)

-Start your trip off with limited contact by utilizing the self check-in and keyless entry at this Snowmass retreat.
 The two-bedroom, two-and-a-half bathroom condominium features a large private outdoor hot tub, an open concept living space, fully equipped kitchen, and a spacious deck with sweeping views of Snowmass.
-Once you arrive on the property, there’s really no reason to venture off too far, making it the ideal vacation spot for those who still feel a bit uneasy about traveling.
+Once you arrive on the property, there’s really no reason to venture off too far, making it the ideal vacation spot for those who just want to kick back and relax.

 Ready to go: Sleeps five.
 Rates start at $307/night.